miya4649/Live_Audio_KV260_KR260_Template/readme.md

 This will generate a Vivado project under the project_1 directory, Bitstream generation and export of XSA files with bitstreams will be performed.

-### For Vitis Unified IDE

-In Vitis Unified IDE Terminal,
+Next, start Vitis Unified IDE and on its Terminal,

 $ pwd